x676f64/secureum-mind_map/Ethereum 101/Halting Problem.md

 Turing-complete systems face the challenge of the halting problem i.e. given an arbitrary program and its input, it is not solvable to determine whether the program will eventually stop running.

 Ethereum cannot predict if a smart contract will terminate, or how long it will run.
 Therefore, to constrain the resources used by a smart contract, Ethereum introduces a metering mechanism called gas.
-(See [here](https://github.com/ethereumbook/ethereumbook/blob/develop/01what-is.asciidoc))

 ---
 ## Slide Text